 Note: Some courses require a mathematics placement test.

-* Introduction to Research Techniques: OPEN
+* Introduction to Research Techniques

-Professor Xavier Prudent
+Instructor: Xavier Prudent

 B1 - C1 students.
 Students must have bachelor-level mathematics and access to a computer with Microsoft Windows